matt-mendonca/podium-js/readme.md

 - Create a directory in the reveal js directory called public and place all of your static assets into it (e.g. css files, js files)
   - You shouldn't have to change any of the paths in your reveal js markup thanks to Express's static middleware routing magic
 - Include the socket io and podium js files in your reveal js markup
-  - Since both of those files are in podium's public folder, you should only need to add the following script tags before the closing body tag
+  - Since both of those files are accesible through express's static middleware, you should only need to add the following script tags before the closing body tag.
+Don't worry about changing the paths in your reaveal js deck markup.

 ```html
   <script src="/socket.io/socket.io.js"></script>